 Mediation is about more than money

-Mediation and settlement are not always about properly weighing the evidence to determine the right monetary offer.
+The mediation process and settlement agreement are not always about properly weighing the evidence to determine the legal rights monetary offer.

 *If it were, it would not be true that a sincere apology Can you reduce or even eliminate demands for damages.
 But research proves it is true.